Conservation movement

-The conservation movement, also known as nature conservation, is a political, environmental, and social movement that seeks to manage and protect natural resources, including animal, fungus, and plant species as well as their habitat for the future.
+The conservation movement, also known as nature conservation, is an environmental, social, and political movement, that seeks to manage and protect natural resources, including animal, plant, and fungus species as well as their habitat for the future.
 Conservationists are concerned with leaving the environment in a better state than the condition they found it in.
 Evidence-based conservation seeks to use high quality scientific evidence to make conservation efforts more effective.

 The early conservation movement evolved out of necessity to maintain natural resources such as fisheries, wildlife management, water, soil, as well as conservation and sustainable forestry.
 The contemporary conservation movement has broadened from the early movement's emphasis on use of sustainable yield of natural resources and preservation of wilderness areas to include preservation of biodiversity.
 Some say the conservation movement is part of the broader and more far-reaching environmental movement, while others argue that they differ both in ideology and practice.
-Conservation is seen as differing from environmentalism and it is generally a conservative school of thought which aims to preserve natural resources expressly for their continued sustainable use by humans.

 History

 Early history

-The conservation movement can be traced back to John Evelyn's work Sylva, presented as a paper to the Royal Society in 1662.
+The conservation movement can be traced back to John Evelyn's work Sylva, which was presented as a paper to the Royal Society in 1662.
 Published as a book two years later, it was one of the most highly influential texts on forestry ever published.
-Timbre resources in England were becoming dangerously depleted at the time, and Evelyn advocated the importance of conserving the forests by managing the rate of depletion and ensuring that the cut down trees get replenished.
+Timber resources in England were becoming dangerously depleted at the time, and Evelyn advocated the importance of conserving the forests by managing the rate of depletion and ensuring that the cut down trees get replenished.